Origins of the First Australians

 - ‘Kow Swamp 14’.
 These remains were of a male skeleton with knees were drawn up under the chest with the hands in front of the face.
 In other Kow Swamp burials the skeleton was fully extended.
 It is not known why different burial positions were used.

-The oldest human remains in Australia were found at Lake Mungo in south-west New South Wales.
-This site was occupied from 45,000 to 20,000 years ago when it was part of the Willandra Lakes system.
-Lake Mungo has been devoid of water for the last 16,000 years and is now a desert.
-In the past, rainfall was higher and the lakes contained plenty of fish and shellfish, making them a valuable source of food for the people that occupied the area.
+The oldest human remains in Australia were found at Lake Mungo in south-west New South Wales, part of the Willandra Lakes system.
+This site has been occupied by Aboriginal people from at least 47,000 years ago to the present.
+This age range is supported by numerous geochronological ageing techniques including Radiocarbon (C14) determinations, Optically Stimulated Thermoluminesence (OSL) and Thermoluminesence (TL).
+Lake Mungo has been devoid of water for the last 18,000 years and is now a dry lakebed.
+In the past, lower evaporation and higher runoff from the Great Dividing Range allowed the lakes to fill, supporting plentiful freshwater resources such as fish and shellfish, and making the lakes a valuable source of food for the people that occupied the area.

-- ‘Lake Mungo 1’ (WLH 1).
-Discovered in1969.
-At 26,000 years old, this is the most securely dated human burial in Australia and the earliest ritually cremated remains found anywhere in the world.
+- Mungo Woman, also referred to as ‘Lake Mungo 1’ (WLH 1), was discovered in 1968.
+At 42,000 years old, this is the most securely dated human burial in Australia and the earliest ritually cremated remains found anywhere in the world.
 The cremation process shrinks bone and has made the skeleton of this originally small-bodied woman even smaller.
 Dr Alan Thorne reconstructed the skull from over 300 fragments.